 The first thing you may notice is the light bulb shape with the rays.
-This has for a long time been associated with having a great idea and represents the great ideas that fuel entrepreneurs.
+This represents the great ideas that fuel entrepreneurs.

 The base of the lightbulb is the letter E to signify entrepreneurs and entrepreneurship.

 Finally, the name is shaped over the logo in an arch, representing community, inclusion and strength.

 We also see that the light bulb doubles as a person with hands in the air signifying jubilation at success or maybe just “having the light come on” with the next great idea.

 Below is the pencil point and the book representing knowledge learned from the book and knowledge captured by the pencil.